msillano/IoTwebUI/RESTserver/README.md

 * **Alerts:** Check real-time alerts for events that occur on your devices (alarms, status changes, etc.).
 * **Ease of use:** Intuitive and well-documented REST interface.
 For ease of use, the results received are arrays or js objects.

-**NB:** _If you are not interested in using the REST function, completely ignore the 'installation and configuration' phases, you can do them later. **IoTwebUI 2.2** will work perfectly!_
+**NB:** _If you are not interested in using the REST function, completely ignore the 'installation and configuration' phases, you can do them later. **IoTwebUI x.x** will work perfectly!_

 ### **Architecture**
 ![](https://github.com/msillano/IoTwebUI/blob/main/pics/rest01.png?raw=true)